Car Accident Lawyer in Douglasville, GA

-A vehicular accident can be a frightening situation.
+A car accident can be a frightening situation.
 It can be an upsetting and unnerving time in the days and weeks following an automobile accident.
 The period of time within which an accident occurs is a few mere seconds, but it can be weeks, months, or years before the harm done by the accident has healed.
 Depending on the circumstances of your case and whether or not the insurance company representing the driver at fault will be challenging your claim, the time it takes to receive an appropriate amount of compensation for your injuries can take as long as recovering from the injuries.
-Having the experience to know what needs to happen and what to expect after in the days following a vehicular accident can be incredibly helpful in making the decisive action that need to be taken as well as reducing the stress of such a troubling situation.
+Our experienced car accident lawyer in Douglasville, GA has the experience to know what needs to happen and what to expect after in the days following a car accident.
+This can be incredibly helpful in making the decisive action that need to be taken as well as reducing the stress of such a troubling situation.

 Georgia Car Accident Statistics

 The Governor’s Office of Highway Safety in Georgia records the amount of traffic accidents and what type they were that have happen throughout the entirety of the state of Georgia.
 In the latest year available on record, 2013, the following numbers were reported:

 - 1,179 people died as the result of traffic-related accidents;